Friday, March 13, 2026

 Just Above the Maze

 Ms Idlout claims she is listening to her community.
-I am tempted to wade in with my opinion, about pros and cons, but without further orientation…?
-[Reading a bit further down in that paper there they are, almost like our Alberta locals, except in this our city we actually pay some journalists, like Rick Bell, for their opinionating].
+I am tempted to wade in with opinion, questions about national pros and cons, but without further orientation…?
+[Reading a bit further down in that paper there they are, opinions in her constituency almost like our Alberta locals, except in our city of Calgary we actually pay some journalists, like Rick Bell, for their opinionating].

 At present we are in a testy, restless world!
-Given my own inclination to wade into muddy waters, I am, however, constrained this time to first share the vantage of another person, and this not a professional journalist, but very much a professional.
+On this occasion however, I am inclined to some restraint, and almost immediately there is the vantage of another, and this not a professional journalist, but very much a professional.
 It’s from someone who just got jilted.
 Heather McPherson, a fellow-NDP and one of the candidates for leader of the national Party, speaks somehow kindly, even as I can only imagine the feeling that must be included in her brief words.
 Writing to members of the party, she begins, “Learning that Lori Idlout crossed the floor to join the Liberals was tough.
 We worked together for years, fighting Liberal cuts, arrogance and hypocrisy.”
 Then she doesn’t go on and on about that.
 “I’m sad to see her go.”
 End of paragraph, and her message goes on.
 There’s work to do.

 So coincidentally (providentially?) my recent reading has been not about today’s news, and yet precisely on topic.
-The two books written by two very different people, one a lawyer of fifty years’ professional service, and the other a mid-career social worker.
+Two books written by two very different people, one a lawyer of fifty years’ professional service, and the other a mid-career social worker.
 They write from their vantage, and therein my surprise and inspiration.
-The lawyer is a Mennonite with family roots in Holland, describes the sojourn of ‘his people’, much beyond the sojourn of his immediate clan.
-It’s an analysis of his peoples’ journey through Poland, Prussia, Russia, and the two-staged emigration to Canada. [i] The other, an Anishinaabe Ukrainian Indigenous writer, [ii] provides seemingly endless Bible examples of kinship that stretch way down deep below and beyond today’s colonial interpretations which most Christians find themselves in.
+The lawyer is a Mennonite with family roots in Holland, describes the sojourn of ‘his people’, much beyond his immediate clan.
+It is an analysis of his forbears’ journey through Poland, Prussia, Russia, and the two-staged emigration to Canada. [i] The other, an Anishinaabe Ukrainian Indigenous writer, [ii] provides seemingly endless Bible examples of kinship that stretch way down deep below and beyond today’s colonial interpretations which most Christians find themselves in.
 Walter Braul’s excellent historical analysis has no reference to personal faith.
 Patty Krawec’s personal faith is consistently evident as she writes about kinship, not only in New Testament, but also very much in the Old!

 I mention these two authors today because I must.
-Both of their writings provide not only stimulus but solid believable information on their respective lineages, and will appear in some further writing by this old preacher.
-Today I see them as timely contributors to the mazy topic above.
-Also I see Lori Idlout and Heather McPherson as noble contributors to the troubled profession of politics today.
-Lori did what she had to do, because we all know that our Prime Minister’s liberals, egocentric as they are and very limited in analyses, at this point should receive the support of at this one strategic politician (not all of us, Lord have mercy)!
-Lori is an Inuit lawyer from among her people in the North, and may help Canada’s Arctic sovereignty to be more believable than if she would not participate.
-That was a hard call and I believe Heather McPherson agrees with this and so will not villainize a colleague.
-Such dignity is what would qualify her as next Prime Minister of Canada (just saying 😉).
+Both of their writings provide not only solid believable information on their respective lineages, but much food for thought on the shaping of nations and us beings within and beyond, over the centuries.
+Today I see them simply as timely persons on scene for the mazy topic above.
+Also I see Lori Idlout and Heather McPherson as timely contributors to the troubled profession of politics today.
+Lori did what she had to do, because we all know that our Prime Minister’s liberals, egocentric as they are and very limited in analyses, at this point should receive the support of this one specific politician (not all of us, Lord have mercy)!
+There are many other considerations, but as an Inuit lawyer from among her people in the North, she may help Canada’s Arctic sovereignty to be more believable than if she would not participate.
+That was a hard call and I believe Heather McPherson understands this, and so will not villainize a colleague.
+Such dignity is what would qualify her as next Prime Minister of Canada (just saying πŸ˜‰).

-With additional help from my kin, these other two writers on other topics, I see wisdom just above the maze, two books so helpful for today.
-I have friends and relatives who have no time for any of this mid-air discernment.
-They are up or down, just like the MAGA in the U.S. no more discernment needed for them.
-They know the signs of the times, and in spite of the instruction received from Jesus about not knowing the times or seasons (Acts 1:8), they know He will return tonight to meet all of us true believers in the air (1 Thess.
+These other two writers probably qualify as my kin in the overall scheme of things.
+At any rate, they have been feeding my head and my heart.
+I see their wisdom just above the maze.
+Many friends and relatives (but perhaps not kin) have no time for any of this mid-air discernment.
+They are up or down, all or nothing, just like the MAGA in the U.S; no more discernment needed for them.
+They know the signs of the times, and in spite of the instruction received from Jesus about not being preoccupied with apocalypticisms (Acts 1:8), they know He will return tonight to meet all of us true believers (1 Thess.
 4:17).
-Others of course attribute such beliefs to fundamentalist ignorance.
-Humility behooves all of us in these days.
+Many others, also my friends, attribute such beliefs to fundamentalist ignorance.
+It is important to "rise above" this (Anybody remember the Rankin Family singers of the 1990's?).

 [i] Walter Braul, Russian Mennonites: A Broken Path to Civility (Altona,MB: Friesen Press, 2025).